seroanalytics/seroviz/proxy/README.md

 ## dhparams (Diffie-Hellman key exchange parameters)

 We require a `dhparams.pem` file (see [here](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters)) for details.
-The file in this directory is built into the Docker image, but should be overwritten when deploying the app, by copying your own into the container at `/run/proxy/dhparams.pem` before getting the certificates in place.
+The file in this directory is built into the Docker image, but can be overwritten when deploying the app, by copying your own into the container at `/run/proxy/dhparams.pem` before getting the certificates in place.

 To regenerate the file in this directory, run